Hocnonsense/vcontact2/README.md

 ## Input files and formats

-vConTACT2 tries to alleviate some of the challenges created by the complex file format of the original vConTACT and provides a more seamless "pipeline" to go from raw data to a finished network.
+vConTACT2 tries to alleviate some of the challenges created by the complex file format of the original vConTACT and provide a more seamless "pipeline" to go from raw data to a finished network.
 It also allows the user flexibility in providing files at various points along the processing pipeline.
 Generally speaking, if a user provides an intermediary file, vConTACT2 will skip the steps it would of taken to get to that file.
 This is useful because it allows partial recovery and re-start of any interrupted analysis.
+That said, *if there is an issue and you're trying to troubleshoot, always re-run and specify a new output directory*.

 ##### If starting from raw proteins